Multifidelity sensor placement in Bayesian state estimation problems: Introduction

-\item Experimental Results (discussed in \Cref{sec:experiments}): We compare our greedy and iterative selection algorithms against random designs using benchmark state estimation problems, including the reconstruction of sea surface temperature and flow around a cylinder.
-We explore the behavior of the greedy algorithm in different problem instances and theoretically corroborate our experimental findings via a Taylor approximation of the marginal improvement.
-Our experimental results indicate that the iterative approach performs at least as well as the greedy algorithm in terms of the D-optimality criterion, and both perform considerably better than the random designs. \end{enumerate}
+\item \textbf{Numerical Experiments} (discussed in \Cref{sec:experiments}): We compare our greedy and iterative selection algorithms against random designs using benchmark state estimation problems, including the reconstruction of sea surface temperature and flow around a cylinder.
+We explore the behavior of the greedy algorithm across different problem instances and theoretically corroborate our experimental findings via a Taylor approximation of the marginal improvement.
+Our experimental results indicate that the iterative approach performs at least as well as the greedy algorithm in terms of the D-optimality criterion, and that both perform considerably better than baseline random designs. \end{enumerate}

+The remainder of this paper is structured as follows.
+In \Cref{sec:prelim}, we review relevant preliminaries from single-fidelity sensor placement and linear algebra.
+In \Cref{sec:mfgreedy}, we introduce the multifidelity sensor placement problem and suggest a greedy approach to find approximately optimal sensor locations, and in \Cref{sec:iterative}, we propose an iterative algorithm that repeatedly applies greedy selection across each fidelity.
+In \Cref{sec:experiments}, we present experimental results of our approaches applied to benchmark state estimation problems.